v3ai/qcom/README.md

-# QCOM: a quick commiter and pusher for git
+# QCOM: an auto commiting and pushing tool to make updating repos quick and easy

 ### how to use